KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

 The slicing operation consists in the analysis of a subset of a multi-dimensional array corresponding to a single value for one or more members of the dimensions.
 In order to perform this operation you need to drag and drop the dimesion of interest in the axis panel.
 Then clicking on the filter icon choose the new single focus and apply it.
 Once concluded these steps the cube will show only the selected level of the dimension, while the others have been sliced out.

-:numref:`dialogforslicerchoosing` shows the slicer option panel which consists of:
+The following figure shows the slicer option panel which consists of:

 - (a) a dimension name,
 - (b) a search input field,